shsachdev/ls120/written_assessment.md

 self, outside of an instance method, references the class and can be used to define class methods.
 Therefore, def self.name=(n) is the same as def GoodDog.name=(n), in our example.

+Super

+Ruby provides us with a built-in function called super that allows us to call methods up the inheritance hierarchy.
+When you call super from within a method, it will search the inheritance hierarchy for a method by the same name and then invoke it.